coder/coder/docs/admin/users.md

 ### Dormant user

-A user account is set to _dormant_ status when the user has not yet logged in or been active on the Coder platform.
+A user account is set to _dormant_ status when the user has not yet logged in or been active on the Coder platform, or has not logged into the Coder platform for the past 90 days.

 This status is typically used to signify that the user account has been created but user has not taken any actions within the platform.
 Once the user logs in to Coder, the account status will switch to _active_.